Folk music: Tune

 In folk music, a tune is a short instrumental piece, a melody, often with repeating sections, and usually played a number of times.
 A collection of tunes with structural similarities is known as a tune-family.
 America's Musical Landscape says "the most common form for tunes in folk music is AABB, also known as binary form."

 In some traditions, tunes may be strung together in medleys or sets.
-Studies demonstrate that specific traditional music patterns from European musical heritage follow mathematical sequences helping traditional songs survive through oral passing of melodies between generations.
+Studies demonstrate that specific traditional music patterns from European musical heritage follow mathematical sequences helping traditional songs survive through oral transmission of melodies between generations.

 Origins

 Indians always distinguished between classical and folk music, though in the past even classical Indian music used to rely on the unwritten transmission of repertoire.